 Further Information about Surgery:

-Posterior Fusion: Posterior fusion with instrumentation is the most common operation done for idiopathic scoliosis.
+Posterior Fusion and Instrumentation: Posterior fusion with instrumentation is the most common operation done for idiopathic scoliosis.
 In the posterior fusion the spine is operated on from behind with an incision straight down the back.
 Various types of rods, hooks, wires or screws are used to partially straighten the spine and hold it fast while the bone fusion occurs.
 For most of these operations on idiopathic scoliosis, no brace or cast is used postoperatively.
-In some congenital scoliosis or spondylolisthesis the posterior fusion may be done without instrumentation, and a cast or brace is needed postoperatively.

 Anterior Fusion: In the anterior fusion, the spine is operated on from the front, or side.
 Anterior fusion is used in some special instances of idiopathic scoliosis when a lot of growth remains, and commonly in congenital scoliosis, kyphosis, or myelomeningocele.
 An incision is made along a rib and/or down the front of the abdomen to obtain access to the front of the spine.
 Bone graft from the hip, rib or bone bank is used for the fusion.
 Screws and washers attached to a rod may be used to straighten the spine.
 Fusions of this type may require a postoperative brace.
 Some anterior fusions can be done with minimal incisions and an instrument called a thoracoscope.
 Rather than needing a large incision, the surgeon can operate through smaller incisions with a telescope and camera.